 Enjoy rafting the peaceful River Rio Grande surrounded by the mountains of Portland and pass by bamboo and banana groves.
 Complete the day with a riverside cook out with a local lady who will keep you entertained with Jamaican folktales.

-Reach Falls and Boston Jerk Center
+Reach Falls and Boston Jerk Centre

 Reach Falls is a gem of a waterfall, less dramatic but much less crowded than the mighty Dunns River Falls.
-This is a place to kick back and enjoy the natural setting, followed by a visit to the parish jerk center.
+This is a place to kick back and enjoy the natural setting, followed by a visit to the parish jerk centre.

 Touted as the Greatest Reggae Show on Earth, Reggae Sumfest runs from 13th to 19th July and features world renowned reggae artists in the heart of Montego Bay.

 The Trident Jamaica is located in the Portland area of the island just outside of Port Antonio and overlooked by the Blue Mountains.

 The main international airport is Norman Manley in Kingston, which connects via an easily arranged twenty-minute private flight to a local airstrip, known as Ken Jones.
 Trident is approximately thirty minutes drive from Ken Jones.
 Alternatively, Trident is a two-hour drive from Kingston

 - Firsthand knowledge